iShark5060/fritzbox-mrtg/README.md

 Output directory for both the historical data (stored in `fritzbox.log`) as well as the generated images/website.
 Point this to a directory writeable by the docker user or the user set in the compose/run command.
 If unset, data will not be persistent.

+`/path/to/ssl/cert:/usr/local/nginx/ssl-cert`
+Optional directory for using an SSL certificate.
+Please see the section about SSL Certificate in the readme.

 ## Output